zhhhhhhhy/MASArena/README.md

 * [ ] Implement failure detection in MAS workflows
 * [ ] Add more benchmarks emphasizing tool usage
 * [ ] Improve configuration for MAS and tool integration
+* [ ] Integrate multiple tools(e.g., Browser, Video, Audio, Docker) into the current evaluation framework
+* [ ] Optimize the framework's tool management architecture to decouple MCP tool invocation from local tool invocation
+* [ ] Implement more benchmark evaluations(e.g., webArena, SweBench) that requires tool usage
+* [ ] Reimplementation of the Dynamic Architecture Paper Based on the Benchmark Framework

 ## 🙌 Contributing